 Produce a DDC strategy document with timescales that are aligned with the DEMO roadmap.

-Work on the DDC in 2017 should be put on hold with resource redirected to technical activities.

 The DME’s need to take ownership of their associated design rules within the DDC.

 The findings from the Limit State assessment should be taken forward and implemented into the DDC strategy.